 Gremi was the 16th-century capital of the Kingdom of Kakheti.
 Founded by Levan of Kakheti, it remained a lively Silk Route trading town and royal residence until razed by Safavid Shah Abbas I of Persia (1615).
 Gremi died and the Kakheti royal house transferred its capital to Telavi in the mid-17th century.
 Gremi, like many other Georgian cities, had a large Armenian population with its own churches and market.
 The town was composed of three parts, the Church of the Archangels Gabriel and Michael and its complex, the royal residence and the commercial neighbourhood.
 We shall visit the church complex that includes a three-storey citadel, a bell tower and a wine cellar (marani) encircled by a wall defended by embrasures, turrets and towers.
 King Levan of Kakheti built the cruciform, domed church in 1565.
 Its construction is of traditional Georgian masonry but its design is a local interpretation of contemporary Iranian architectural styles.

-In the late afternoon we drive to the Tsinandali Resort which features a gastronomic restaurant serving traditional cuisine of the Kakheti region.
+In the late afternoon we drive to the Radisson Collection Hotel located within the Tsinandali Estate.
+Tonight we dine together at the hotel's gastronomic restaurant which serves traditional Kakheti cuisine.
 (Overnight Tsinandali) BLD

 Tbilisi, Georgia - 3 nights